unfriendlyAI/HurstEE/README.md

 # HurstEE: Differentiable Hurst Exponent Estimation Layer

-This repository contains the implementation of **HurstEE**, a differentiable neural network layer that estimates the Hurst exponent () and the anomalous diffusion exponent () using the Time-Averaged Mean Squared Displacement (TA-MSD) method.
+This repository contains the implementation of **HurstEE**, a differentiable neural network layer that estimates the Hurst exponent H and the anomalous diffusion exponent (alpha) using the Time-Averaged Mean Squared Displacement (TA-MSD) method.

 It is available for both **TensorFlow** and **PyTorch**.